-Job descriptions can lie.
-Not maliciously; they just typically list every qualification the hiring manager could imagine wanting, in roughly the order the HR template suggested.
-They say "strong communication skills" and "detail-oriented" and "self-starter" on every single posting, which tells you nothing useful about what will actually get you hired.
+Job descriptions can mislead.
+Not intentionally; they just tend to list every qualification the hiring manager could imagine wanting, in roughly the order the HR template suggested.
+"Strong communication skills."
+"Detail-oriented."
+"Self-starter."
+Every posting says the same things, which tells you nothing about what actually gets someone hired.

-This article is about the other list – the one that doesn't appear in job postings but operates in every hiring conversation: what US CFOs, Controllers, and Finance Managers are actually evaluating when they're deciding whether to bring on a remote accountant.
-After placing professionals across hundreds of US engagements, the pattern is consistent enough to be worth writing down.
+This article is about the criteria that don't appear in job postings but operate in every hiring conversation.
+After placing professionals across hundreds of US engagements, the pattern is consistent enough to be worth writing down clearly.

 Evidence of Actual US-Standard Work

-The single most important thing – and the one that most candidates underestimate – is proof that you've done the work before.
-Beyond just studying it or passing an exam about it, you should have proven experience with a real US company or client to the standard US stakeholders require.
+The single most important factor, and the one most candidates underestimate, is proof that you've done the work before – not just studied it or passed an exam about it, but done it with a real US company or client, to the standard US stakeholders actually require.

-This is the gap that trips up even well-credentialed candidates.
-A Philippine CPA with five years of local experience and an ACCA qualification will lose a shortlist to a less credentialed candidate who has eighteen months of documented remote work with a US startup, simply because the US startup candidate has already answered the question the CFO most needs answered: can this person step into our close process and get it right without a six-week onboarding?
+This is where even well-credentialed candidates lose their footing.
+A Philippine CPA with five years of local experience and an ACCA qualification will lose a shortlist to a less credentialed candidate who has eighteen months of documented remote work with a US startup, because the US startup candidate has already answered the question the CFO most needs answered: can this person step into our close process and get it right without a long ramp-up?

-If you don't have US client history yet, the next best thing is US-adjacent evidence: Big 4 experience on US multinational engagements, documented GAAP-compliant work product, or a structured assessment result from a platform that tests to US standards.
+If you don't have US client history yet, the next best evidence is US-adjacent: Big 4 experience on multinational engagements with US-headquartered clients, documented GAAP-compliant work product, or a structured assessment result from a platform that tests to US standards.

 US GAAP Proficiency

 Every remote accountant applicant claims GAAP knowledge.
-US hiring managers have learned to probe for specificity because the gap between "familiar with GAAP" and "can run a GAAP-compliant close" is enormous in practice.
+US hiring managers have learned to probe for specificity because the gap between "familiar with GAAP" and "can run a GAAP-compliant close" is substantial in practice.

-These mirror actual situations that come up in the first weeks of a new US client engagement.
-Professionals who can answer them specifically with examples from prior work move forward, while those who answer in generalities get a polite no.
+These questions mirror situations that come up in the first weeks of a new US engagement.
+Candidates who answer with specific examples from prior work move forward.
+Those who answer in generalities get a polite no.

 Tool Fluency

 US companies don't hire remote accountants and then wait three weeks for them to learn the software.
-They expect operational readiness from week one.
-This means tool fluency isn't a nice-to-have; it’s a filtering criterion that happens early in most hiring processes.
+They expect operational readiness from week one, which means tool fluency is a filtering criterion that happens early in most processes.

 The tools that matter depend on company size.
-For companies under roughly $10M in revenue, QuickBooks Online is almost universal.
-The QuickBooks ProAdvisor certification is a credible and easily verifiable signal.
-For mid-market companies – roughly $10M to $500M – NetSuite is the dominant ERP, and familiarity with its GL, AP, AR, and reporting modules is expected.
+For companies under roughly $10M in revenue, QuickBooks Online is nearly universal.
+The QuickBooks ProAdvisor certification is credible and easily verifiable.
+For mid-market companies, NetSuite is the dominant ERP, and familiarity with its GL, AP, AR, and reporting modules is expected.
 Bill.com appears in most AP functions regardless of company size.

-Beyond specific platforms, US hiring managers are evaluating tool adaptability: whether a candidate is comfortable learning new software quickly, whether they've worked across multiple platforms, and whether they default to exploring a tool independently before asking for help.
-CPAs who present as 'I've used these five tools and can pick up others quickly' are more attractive than professionals who present as 'I've only used QuickBooks.'
+Beyond specific platforms, US hiring managers are evaluating adaptability: whether a candidate is comfortable picking up new software independently, whether they've worked across multiple platforms, and whether they default to exploring a tool before asking for help.
+"I've used these five tools and can pick up others quickly" is a stronger position than "I've only worked in QuickBooks."

 Independent Operating Ability

-This is the criterion that's hardest to evaluate and therefore the one that experienced US hiring managers spend the most time on.
-The question they're really asking: if I onboard this person and then go back to my day job, will things get done correctly?
+This is the hardest criterion to evaluate, which is exactly why experienced US hiring managers spend the most time on it.
+The underlying question: if I onboard this person and go back to my own work, will things get done correctly?

 The answer has to be yes.
-US CFOs and Controllers hiring offshore aren't doing it because they want to manage more closely – they're doing it specifically because they don't have the bandwidth to manage closely.
-They need someone who can own a function: receive a deliverable, figure out what needs to happen, do it, and surface the exceptions
+US CFOs and Controllers hiring globally aren't doing it because they want to manage more closely – they're doing it because they don't have the bandwidth to manage closely.
+They need someone who can own a function: receive a deliverable, figure out what needs to happen, execute it, and surface the exceptions that require judgment.

-In hiring conversations, this criterion shows up as questions about how you've handled ambiguous situations, how you prioritize when multiple deadlines compete, and what you do when you encounter something you haven't seen before.
-The answers that land well are specific, show judgment, and demonstrate that the candidate has a track record of operating with minimal supervision.
-Answers that end with 'and then I asked my manager what to do' are not the answers that get people hired at the senior end of the market.
+In hiring conversations, this shows up as questions about how you've handled ambiguous situations, how you prioritize when multiple deadlines compete, and what you do when you encounter something you haven't seen before.
+The answers that work are specific, demonstrate judgment, and show a history of operating without constant direction.
+Answers that end with "and then I asked my manager what to do" don't get people hired at the senior end of the market.

 Advanced English Proficiency

-This one is straightforward but frequently underestimated.
-US financial stakeholders, including investors, lenders, and board members, read financial communications from the offshore accountant: variance explanations in the management pack, email summaries of close status, notes on reconciling items.
-These need to be clear, concise, and professional, without requiring editing by the US-based team before they go out.
+US financial stakeholders – investors, lenders, board members – read financial communications from the offshore accountant: variance explanations in management packs, close status emails, notes on reconciling items.
+These need to be clear and professional without requiring editing by the US-based team before they go out.

 The bar isn't perfect prose.
-It's precision and clarity.
-A three-sentence email that accurately explains why AR is up 15% this month and what's driving it is worth more than a paragraph that buries the point in hedge language.
-Remote accountants who communicate clearly in writing, especially in async-heavy environments, are dramatically easier to work with than those who require follow-up questions to get a complete answer.
+It's precision.
+A three-sentence email that accurately explains why AR is up 15% this month and what's driving it is worth more than a paragraph that buries the point in hedging language.
+Remote accountants who communicate clearly in writing, especially in async-heavy environments, are significantly easier to work with than those who require follow-up questions to produce a complete answer.

 Where MAVI's Vetting Process Maps to These Criteria

-Fewer than 2% of applicants clear both stages, reflecting how high the bar is set for US client readiness.
-Professionals who do clear both stages move directly into client matching conversations, with MAVI vouching for their competency to US clients that have already committed to offshore hiring.
+Fewer than 2% of applicants clear both stages, which reflects how high the bar is set for US client readiness.
+Those who do move directly into client matching, with MAVI vouching for their competency to US companies that have already committed to offshore hiring.

-If you're preparing to apply to MAVI, or preparing for any US company hiring process, the framework above is the preparation checklist.
-Work backwards from what they're actually evaluating, not from what the job description says.
-Once you’re ready, send in an application to join our Talent Network here.
+If you're preparing to apply to MAVI or any US hiring process, the framework above is the preparation checklist.
+Work backwards from what's actually being evaluated, not from what the job description says.
+Once you’re ready, apply to join our exclusive Talent Network to get access to remote-first roles with high-growth US firms.

 Frequently Asked Questions